During COVID-19 Restrictions, Worship is every Sunday at 9 am on our YouTube channel

 What to expect: Our worship follows an order of service called a liturgy.
 Everything we do and sing is in this order of worship- so it is fairly easy to follow along.
-You will have clear language and signals for when to sit or stand.
+It is currently modified with communion offered every-other Sunday.
+Online Worship guides can be found here.

 We celebrate open communion, that means that if you believe the bread and wine are signs of God’s forgiveness for your sins through Jesus Christ, you are invited to participate.
 While we encourage baptism first, it is not required.
 If you are interested in more information on Baptism or communion, we regularly schedule classes on both and would be thrilled to be part of your journey in each.